 Rembrandt van Rijn’s painting ‘The Anatomy Lesson of Dr. Nicolaes Tulp’ can also be found in the museum, as well as artworks painted by Frans Hals and Paulus Potter.
 Discover the great collection and the beautiful house itself.

 Are you a fan of Dutch masters such as Rembrandt, Vermeer and Frans Hals?
 In that case you should definetely visit the Rijksmuseum in Amsterdam as well.
 The Gallery with the famous Nightwatch is truly astonishing.

-The Mauritshuis is obviously located in The Hague, which is the city where the Dutch Royal House lives and where we have our parliament.
-If you are searching for other nice museams or attractions in The Hague, we would like to suggest Panorama Mesdag; a beautiful and unique Panorama of the beach of The Hague!
+The Mauritshuis is located in The Hague, which is the city where the Dutch Royal House lives and where we have our parliament.
+If you are searching for other nice museums or attractions in The Hague, we would like to suggest Panorama Mesdag; a beautiful and unique Panorama of the beach of The Hague!

 |LOCATION||Plein 29, Den Haag|

 Bus 22 to stop Den Haag Centrum

 |BEST TIME TO VISIT||Before 11:00 or after 15:00|

 |TICKET TYPE||Printed ticket|